nicemicelikerice/BMMB-852/HW7/hw7.md

 	@echo "make fastqc    # Run fastqc on the reads"
 ```

-The genome command downloads the genome and gets the smallest chromosome
+The genome command downloads the genome and gets the smallest chromosome.

+It uses the variables ${ACC} and ${GENOME} to designate the file you want.

+In the case of Panthera Tigris, the genome file is too big so I created a separate file for one chromosome using the ${CHR}.

 ```bash
 genome:
 	datasets download genome accession ${ACC}